- Veg Scheme

 Please note: Growing Communities grows communities - not hemp!
 Please don't contact us for advice on growing it, selling it or any other aspect of producing it as we won't be able to help you.
 Thanks.

 Hemp is one of those magical things in the world.
-It’s incredibly sustainable.
+When grown organically, it's incredibly sustainable.
 Its cultivation is C02 neutral – it sequesters carbon into the soil and it’s a nitrogen fixer, so it improves soil fertility.
 It grows prolifically and it’s very economical too – 1 acre of hemp will make the same amount of paper as 4 acres of trees.

 Dima (right) and fellow coop member Joe at the farmers' market, demonstrating hemp oil's excellence as a lustrous beard-grooming product

 Hemp used to be an essential part of our economy: in 1533, King Henry VIII decreed that all landholders set aside part of their farmed land for hemp to satisfy the increased demand for rope and sailcloth for his new navy.
 In Elizabeth I’s reign farmers were fined for not growing it.

 But the tables turned in the 1940s.
 Dima explains “after the second world war, a law came in to restrict hemp production, which benefitted industries like nylon, plastics, paper based on tree pulp – so all the oil-based industries benefitted.
 It’s possible that corporate lobbies prevented industrial hemp growing, using the psycho-active effect [of THC, an ingredient found in some varieties of the plant] as an excuse.”